Common use cases for task managementLast updated on 11/18/2022

 When there are multiple subtasks in a task, we recommend closing the subtasks before closing out the task.

 After you have completed the required actions to finish a task or subtask, be sure to close it out in Task management by marking how it was resolved and saving the resolution.
 Tasks left open when they have already been completed lead to inaccurate reporting.

 To ensure timely turnaround for all tasks, especially time-sensitive ones, check that employee contact information is correct in your records and alerts are turned on for tasks and sub-tasks.
-That way, employees receive alerts for tasks and subtasks they have been assigned to by text or email in addition to seeing the notification badge when in the system.
-When alerts are set up, both reporters and assignees receive alerts for tasks.
+That way, employees receive alerts for tasks and subtasks they have been assigned by text or email in addition to seeing the notification badge when in the system.
+When alerts are set up, reporters and assignees receive alerts for tasks.

 Common use cases